codewithsouza/codewithsouza/README.md

 ---

-### 🍔 Delivery SaaS – Restaurant Platform
+🍔 Delivery SaaS – Restaurant Platform
-**Stack:** Django + javascript + WebSocket
+Stack: Django • JavaScript • WebSocket

-White-label system with real-time order tracking, kitchen view, inventory, reports, and WhatsApp integration.
+A white-label restaurant management system designed to support multiple businesses with individual customization.
+Key features include:

+Real-time order tracking using WebSockets

+Kitchen display interface with instant order updates

+Inventory management with consumption tracking

+Operational reports and WhatsApp Business integration for customer notifications Perfect for companies managing multiple restaurant units under a unified and scalable platform.

-### 📊 Fiscal Management System
+📊 Fiscal Management System
-**Stack:** Flask + PostgreSQL  + javascript
+Stack: Flask • PostgreSQL • JavaScript

-Dashboard to track corporate debts, simulate reductions, and generate fiscal/legal reports.
+A corporate-focused system for fiscal control and legal reporting.
+Core capabilities:

+Debt tracking and tax liability management

+Simulations for renegotiation and tax optimization strategies

+Automated generation of accounting and legal reports

+Interactive dashboard for financial decision-making Built to support accounting firms and legal departments in optimizing a company’s fiscal standing with precision and clarity.

-### 🏘️ Real Estate CRM Platform
+🏘️ Real Estate CRM Platform
-**Stack:** React + Django
+Stack: React • Django

-Manages property listings, developments, sales analytics, and agent workflows.
+A complete real estate CRM designed for developers, brokers, and agencies.
+It offers:

+Management of property listings and new developments

+Sales pipeline tracking for leads and negotiations

+Performance analytics by agent, region, or property

+Integration with email workflows and commercial automations An ideal solution to streamline the property sales journey with a data-driven approach.

 ### 💼 Languages & Tools